-Venice's unique urban planning and the immense wealth accumulated by the Serenissima Republic during the golden centuries of its history have produced an irresistible amount of things to see.
-Starting from the Grand Canal, an S-shaped canal that crosses the entire historic centre, dividing it in two, the main stop is undoubtedly St Mark's Square and its Basilica, a monumental Byzantine church with five domes and covered with mosaics that tell the story of the city.
-Its bell tower, built in 1173 as a lighthouse for sailors, is the tallest building in Venice.
-Also worth a visit is the Doge's Palace, the sumptuous seat of the Serenissima Republic and one of the finest examples of Venetian Gothic architecture.
-Visit Ca' Pesaro, a splendid 17th-century building overlooking the Grand Canal, and home to Venice's International Gallery of Modern Art.
-It houses a large collection of Italian and foreign paintings, sculpture and graphics from the late 19th century to the present day.
-Among the masterpieces on display are the famous The Thinker by Auguste Rodin and Judith II (Salome) by Gustav Klimt, together with works by artists such as Medardo Rosso, Giacomo Balla, Adolfo Wildt, Arturo Martini, Gino Rossi, Giorgio Morandi and Felice Casorati.
+The unique urban layout of Venice and the immense wealth accumulated by the Most Serene Republic during the golden centuries of its history have produced a multitude of irresistible attractions.
+Starting from the Grand Canal, an S-shaped waterway that runs through the entire historic center, dividing it in two, the main stop is undoubtedly St. Mark's Square and its Basilica, a monumental Byzantine church with five domes adorned with mosaics depicting the city's history.
+Its Campanile, built in 1173 as a beacon for sailors, is the tallest building in Venice.
+Palazzo Ducale, the sumptuous seat of the Most Serene Republic, is also worth a visit, as it is one of the greatest examples of Venetian Gothic architecture.
+Visit Ca' Pesaro, a splendid 17th-century building overlooking the Grand Canal, and the home of the International Gallery of Modern Art in Venice.
+It holds a large collection of Italian and foreign painting, sculpture, and graphics from the late 1800s to the present day.
+Among the masterpieces on display are the famous "The Thinker" by Auguste Rodin and "Judith II (Salomé)" by Gustav Klimt, as well as works by artists such as Medardo Rosso, Giacomo Balla, Adolfo Wildt, Arturo Martini, Gino Rossi, Giorgio Morandi, and Felice Casorati.

-The immense cultural heritage of the Serenissima is preserved in its museums and historic palaces, such as the Doge's Palace, Ca' Rezzonico, the International Gallery of Modern Art and the Gallerie dell'Accademia on the Grand Canal.
-Venice is also home to the Peggy Guggenheim Collection, one of the most important contemporary art collections in the world.
-Also not to be missed is the Church of San Pantalon, whose ceiling is covered by an immense painted canvas, and a stone's throw from St Mark's, the submerged Crypt of San Zaccaria where the water creates a fascinating and unique environment.
+The immense cultural heritage of the Most Serene Republic is preserved in its museums and historic palaces, such as the Doge's Palace, Ca' Rezzonico, the International Gallery of Modern Art, and the Accademia Galleries on the Grand Canal.
+Venice is also home to the Peggy Guggenheim Collection, one of the world's most important collections of contemporary art.
+Don't miss the Church of San Pantalon, whose ceiling is covered by an immense painted canvas, and a stone's throw from St. Mark's Square, the submerged Crypt of San Zaccaria, where the water creates a fascinating and unique environment.